Date of Award:

 Abstract

-In this paper, the design, analysis, and characterization of reconfigurable antennas based on radio frequency micro-electro-mechanical systems (RF MEMS) operating in the United States' public safety (PS) bands are presented.
-The design methodology of these antennas, which are different from the normal antenna design, is also reported.
-In this thesis, two electrically small reconfigurable antenna designs have been presented, with two and three modes of operation, and central frequencies of 718 and 4960 MHz and of 857,809 and 4960 MHz, respectively.
+This thesis investigates the concept of reconfigurability of an antenna’s properties, such as frequency, radiation pattern, and polarization, for a planar inverted-F antenna (PIFA), by the use of radio frequency micro-electro-mechanical system (RF MEMS) switches.
+This research work has been conducted at the Micro/Nano Electro Mechanical Systems (µN _eMS) Laboratory at Utah State University.
+In this thesis, two electrically small frequency reconfigurable antenna designs have been presented with two and three modes of operation with central frequencies of 718 and 4960 MHz and of 857,809 and 4960 MHz, respectively.
 The maximum frequency tunable ratio achieved in these designs is 7.
-The recongurability between the modes is achieved by one and three RF MEMS switches in all three designs.
-These switches enable a change in the length of the current flow path, thereby changing the resonance frequencies.
-The measurement results for impedance and radiation characteristics of the fabricated antennas prototypes are also presented, and agree reasonably well with the simulations results from An-soft HFSS.
+The reconfigurability between the modes is achieved by one and three RF MEMS switches in both the designs.
+These switches enable changing the length of the current flow path; thereby the resonance frequencies are changed.
+The measurement results for impedance and radiation characteristics of the fabricated antennas prototypes are also presented, which agree reasonably well with the simulations.

 Checksum